erikgrinaker/python-chrono/doc/source/install.rst

 ------------

 python-chrono only needs a recent version of Python installed.
-It has been tested on Python versions 2.6 and 3.1, but it is believed to work on all versions from Python 2.3 and upwards.
+It has been tested on Python versions 2.6 and 3.1, but is believed to work on all versions from Python 2.3 and upwards.

 Installing from source